feren-OS/2019-oem-setup-shell/README.md

 There are still a few flaws with this program in its current state, including:

 - The OEM Config screen uses a fully-fledged Desktop Environment, meaning some extra unneeded applications and background processes will also run in the background on the OEM Config session
+- The 'oem' user is not removed until the bootup that gets OEM Setup ready for the first time to run after boot
+- The first bootup after the OEM Setup process is done takes slightly longer due to removing the OEM Setup Shell files before completing bootup...
 - More